imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 title: "Do the Right Thing"
 ---

-When I was living in an Ashram in rural Virginia....

-I once knew a wise, old man.
+Some years ago when I was living in an Ashram in rural Virginia, I got to know a wise, old man.
 I knew he was a wise, old man because he embodied certain stereotypes about wise old men.
 First, he was a Gray-Bearded Yogi.
 Before this he was a New York Jew and a practicing Freudian Psychoanalyst.
-He had a wry smile and would say some interesting and funny things.
-And at other times he would smile and nod and say nothing at all.
+Sometimes he had would say a lot of interesting and funny things, and at other times he would smile and nod and say nothing at all.
 I can't remember if he ever stroked his beard.
 And his name was Ramya.

-One day he said to me, "Asoka," (which was the name under which I was going at the time).
-"Asoka," he said, "do you know what is the single driving force behind all our desires, motives and actions?"
+One day he said to me, "Asoka," (the name under which I was going at the time).
+"Asoka," he said, "do you know what is the driving force behind all our desires, motives and actions?"
 I thought about this for some time.
 I had my own ideas but, knowing he was a Freudian, suspected that the answer was going to be something to do with the libido.

 "You probably suspect that the answer is going to be something to do with the libido," he said.
 "But it's not."
 I listened patiently.
 "It's the need … to be right."
 I laughed.
-While I wasn't totally surprised to have heard a different answer, this one for some reason blew me away, but not straight away.
+While I wasn't totally surprised not to have got it, this particular answer for some reason blew me away, but not straight away.
 I wasn't prepared.
 I had never framed human nature in those terms before.